Fallen Journalists Memorial Foundation: Legislation

 The enactment of federal legislation is required to authorize the establishment of a commemorative work in Washington, D.C.
 The approval of the National Capital Memorial Advisory Commission is required as well.

 On June 25, 2019, a bipartisan and bicameral group of members of the United States Congress introduced the Fallen Journalists Memorial Act (H.R.
 3465 and S. 1969), which would permit the construction of a Fallen Journalists Memorial in Area I (not including the "Reserve") or Area II of Washington, D.C., as depicted by U.S. National Park Service Map Number 869/86501 B dated June 24, 2003.
 This permissible area includes all of Washington, D.C. except the "Reserve" (shaded red on the map), which stretches from Lafayette Park neighboring the White House (north) to the Jefferson Memorial (south), and from the Capitol (east) to the Lincoln Memorial (west).

 In accordance with the Commemorative Works Act of 1986, the FJM project will be funded with private donations.

-Map Number 869/86501 of Washington, D.C., and its environs produced by the National Park Service of the U.S. Department of the Interior.
-This map shows the three areas used by the U.S. Commission of Fine Arts, U.S. National Capital Memorial Advisory Commission, U.S. National Capital Planning Commission, and U.S. National Park Service to site commemorative works in the D.C. metropolitan area.
-This map is cited in the Fallen Journalists Memorial Act designating acceptable locations for the Fallen Journalists Memorial.